-There is a separate list for all off-campus opportunities: USP Non-Campus Jobs.
+There is a separate list for all off-campus opportunities, including internships and jobs: USP Non-Campus Jobs.
 Students will be added to this list and may stay on after graduation.
 Since you will lose your pdx.edu email account 6 months after graduation if you wish to stay on this list, we recommend that you use a non-PSU email address for this list.